Written by Richard Perry

 Regulation

-• Multi-jurisdiction regulation improves trust
+• The multi-jurisdiction regulation improves customer trust.

 KYC Procedure for Account Creation and Depositing